|photo by Mike Strand

-The dry goods store established by Rowland H. Macy in 1858 at 14th Street and 6th Avenue was in the hub of the shopping district.
-But by the 1870s and '80s large, impressive emporiums were establishing themselves further up 6th Avenue along what was to become The Ladies Mile.
-Macy recognized that the northward movement would leave his store behind and as the century wound down, he schemed to jump ahead of the pack, secretly buying up the properties along Broadway from 34th to 35th Streets.
+Roland Macy had died in 1877 and in 1896 brothers Isidor and Nathan Straus acquired the business.
+Realizing that the continued northward movement would leave his store behind and as the century wound down, they schemed to jump ahead of the pack, secretly buying up the properties along Broadway from 34th to 35th Streets.
 A handshake with Alfred Duane Pell cemented a $250,000 agreement for the 34th Street corner property.

-Henry Siegel, owner of a major competitive dry goods concern, got wind of Macy's plan.
-Through an agent he outbid Macy on the corner lot by $125,000 and Pell accepted.
-Although Siegel's intentions cannot be completely certain, it appears he wanted Macy's 14th Street store.
-He would hold the 34th Street corner hostage; the ransom being the 14th Street property.
+Henry Siegel, part owner of a major competitive dry goods concern, Siegel-Cooper, got wind of the plan.
+Through an agent he outbid Macy's for the corner lot by $125,000 and understandably Pell accepted--the difference was a substantial $3.8 million by today's standards.
+Although Siegel's intentions cannot be completely certain, it appears he wanted Macy's 14th Street property.
+He held the 34th Street corner hostage; the ransom being the 14th Street property.

-Macy called Siegel's bluff.
-In July of 1901 he announced that he would built a gigantic new store with over 1.5 million square feet, nine stories high, a commerical phenomenon.
-The store would be built around the obstinate corner; perhaps the first instance of a real estate holdout in New York history.
+The Strauses called Siegel's bluff.
+In July of 1901 it was announced that that Macy's would built a gigantic new store with over 1.5 million square feet, nine stories high, a commercial phenomenon.
+The structure would be built around the obstinate corner; a notable example of a real estate holdout.

-In the 1940's Macy's began using the little building as a backing for its advertising in what must have been an "if you can't beat it, use it" philosophy.
+In the 1940s Macy's began using the little building as an easel for its advertising, in what must have been an "if you can't beat it, use it" philosophy.
 As the decades progressed, less and less of the little building, designed by William H. Hume, was visible.

-Today just two floors of the Hume building can be seen under the huge red Macy's shopping bag that is so familiar to New Yorkers.
+Today just two floors of the Hume building can be seen under the huge red Macy's shopping bag that has become so familiar to New Yorkers.
 The David and the Goliath of the 34th Street corner have made peace, it would seem, after a century of irritating co-existence.